 - 1/2 small red onion - thinly sliced vertically

 - 2 tablespoons chopped fresh oregano

 - Pinch Cayenne pepper - or freshly ground black pepper, to taste

 - 1/2 cup pitted and halved Kalamata olives

-- Prepare an ice bath.
-Bring a small pot of salted water.
-Cook the green beans for 30 seconds to 1 minute or until bright green.
+- COOK THE GREEN BEANS: Prepare an ice bath.
+Bring a pot of generously salted water to a boil.
+Drop the green beans into the boiling water and cook for 1-2 minutes or until bright green and "crisp-tender."
 Drain and transfer to the ice bath to cool completely.
 Drain again.
 Blot dry on paper towels.
 Set aside.

 - COOK THE POTATOES: Place potatoes in a small pot with water to cover them.
 Add salt and bring to a boil.
-Cook the potatoes until easily pierced with a paring knife, 12 to 15 minutes.
+Cook the potatoes until they can be easily pierced with a paring knife, 12 to 15 minutes.

-- Meanwhile, whisk together the red wine vinegar, lemon juice, mustard, olive oil, garlic, oregano, ground red pepper and salt to taste in a small bowl.
+- Meanwhile, whisk together the red wine vinegar, lemon juice, mustard, olive oil, garlic, oregano, cayenne (or black pepper) and salt to taste in a small bowl.

-- Drain the potatoes, add to bowl with onions, drizzle with 1/4 cup vinaigrette and let cool to room temperature.
+- Drizzle the potatoes with 1/4 cup of the vinaigrette and let cool to room temperature.

 - To the bowl with the cooled potatoes, add the green beans, thinly sliced red onion, olives and feta cheese.
 Gently toss them together.
 Add more dressing as desired.

 - Garnish with lemon slices and chopped fresh parsley.

 These are estimated values generated from a nutritional database using unbranded products.
 Please do your own research with the products you’re using if you have a serious health issue or are following a specific diet.